Visas and Health in Ireland

 Visas Ireland

-For EU nationals, a simple ID card is now sufficient.
-Nationals of the European community benefit from free movement.
-Any foreigner wishing to stay more than 3 months in Ireland is required to apply for a residence permit from the city office of his place of residence.
+For European Union nationals, a simple identity card is now sufficient.
+European Community nationals enjoy freedom of movement.
+Any foreigner wishing to stay in Ireland for more than 3 months is required to apply for a residence permit from the Town Hall of his or her place of residence.
 No work visa required.

 French Embassy in Dublin